-The Aha!
-Scorecard can be used to prioritize features, requirements, initiatives, ideas and rank competitors.
-It can also be added as a custom field across Aha!.
-You set up your list of scorecards first, then choose which scorecard to use per product.
+The Aha! scorecard can be used to prioritize features, requirements, initiatives, and ideas and to rank competitors.
+It can also be added as a custom field across Aha! and as a field identifier in custom equation functions.

 The Aha! score equation editor allows users to define an equation to calculate the scores of features and ideas that use the scoring system.
 Scores are calculated using some combination of user-defined metrics.